 In most cases, the disorder results from mutations in one of two genes.
 If either parent has the disorder, children have a 50% chance of having it.
-However, tuberous sclerosis often results from new mutations in the gene, rather than an inherited abnormal gene.
+However, tuberous sclerosis often results from spontaneous—new (not inherited)—mutations in the gene, rather than an inherited abnormal gene.
 This disorder occurs in 1 of 6,000 children.

-Tuberous sclerosis may cause seizures, intellectual disability, autism, delayed development of motor or language skills, learning disorders, or behavioral problems (such as hyperactivity and aggression).
+Tuberous sclerosis may cause seizures, intellectual disability, autism, delayed development of motor or language skills, learning disorders, and behavioral problems (such as hyperactivity and aggression).

-The first symptom may be infantile spasms, a type of seizure (see Infantile Spasms).
+The first symptom of tuberous sclerosis may be infantile spasms, a type of seizure.